redis/docs/content/integrate/redis-data-integration/ingest/quick-start-guide.md

 ## Prerequisites

 - A Redis Enterprise database that will serve as the pipeline target.
-The dataset we will ingest is only [need number] mb in size, so a single shard database should be enough.
+The dataset we will ingest is quite small in size, so a single shard database should be enough.
 - [Redis Insight]({{< relref "/develop/connect/insight/" >}})
   to edit your pipeline
 - A virtual machine (VM) with one of the following operating systems: